On causal extrapolation of sequences with applications to forecasting: Proofs

-{\em Proof of Theorem \ref{Th1}.} Let us prove statement (i).
-It suffices to prove that $\XN $ is a closed linear subspace of $\ell_2(q,s)$.
-In this case, there exists a unique projection $\w x$ of $\{x(t)\}_{t\in\TT}$ on $\XN $, and the theorem is proven.
+{\em Proof of Theorem \ref{Th1}.} The quadratic form here is defined on a finite dimensional linear subspace of $\ell_2(q,s)$.
+Hence there exists a unique projection $\w x$ of $\{x(t)\}_{t\in\TT}$ on $\XN $, and statement (i) is proven.
+Statement of Theorem \ref{Th1} (ii) follows from Lemma \ref{propU}. $\Box$